 A few days ago, I posted a nice blog about our trip to Bryson City and how we went apple picking on the way home.
 It was all hearts and rainbows and happy times.
-Well here’s what really went down as soon as we stepped into the orchard.
+Well here’s what really went down as soon as we stepped into the orchard, which was shortly followed by a massive panic attack.

 I grew up around citrus trees in Florida, but had never even seen an apple tree in person so I was little obsessed with actually seeing an apple growing on a tree.
 I imagined these big trees like in every kid’s storybook that has an illustration of a giant apple tree with kids climbing in it.
 I made a big deal out of going apple picking and made it clear it was the ONE THING I wanted to do on this trip.